Drug Industry Faces New DSCSA Regulations

 Though numbers vary widely depending on country of origin, the World Health Organization estimates that between 1 and 10 percent of drugs sold around the world today are counterfeits.

-From the consumer point of view, these regulations will enhance product safety.
-You can feel more confident that the medicine you purchased originated from and flowed through a legitimate chain of custody.
-Consumers will be better protected against substandard, falsely-labeled or counterfeit medical products.
+From the consumer’s point of view, these regulations will enhance product safety.
+You can feel more confident that the medicine you purchased first came from a legitimate chain of custody, then continued into a legal flow.
+Consumers will be better protected against substandard, falsely labeled or counterfeit medical products.
 In addition, when a problem arises, subsequent recalls will be more comprehensive and methodical.
 The specific locations of affected medicines will be more quickly known and notified.

 Requirements for the DSCSA regulations come phased incrementally through 2023.
 The regulations will increase in complexity as time goes on, culminating with full item-level traceability from the individual bottle, syringe, carton, etc., back to the initial manufacturer.
 According to the FDA, the auditable serialization data will encompass billions of transactions captured in a “secure, computer-generated, time-stamped electronic record”.
 Companies should store these in accordance with current good manufacturing process (cGMP) standards.

 Currently, all pharmaceutical manufacturers, repackagers, wholesale distributors and dispensers (such as pharmacies) must have appropriate licenses and registrations.
 Second, these trading partners must also have systems in place to correctly exchange product lot information to enable tracing of each product’s transactions in the supply chain.
 The third requirement for DSCSA regulations notes these supply chain participants must respond to verification requests or product alerts.
 Also, they must investigate and quarantine suspected products, as well as notify any trading partners of illegitimate products found.